 I Rewrote Old Posts.Search Traffic Doubled.

-I had about 40 blog posts sitting in my archive that got maybe 200 visits a month combined.
-They ranked for their keywords, but buried on page 2 or 3.
+I had about 40 blog posts in my archive pulling maybe 200 visits a month combined.
+They ranked for their keywords, but buried on page two or three.

 The pattern became clear fast.
 Posts that were 800 words got expanded to 1,200.